Student Rights and Responsibilities

 Bentley students have a responsibility to behave in ways that promote the safety and security of all individuals within the university community.
 Actions that place community members at a safety risk are not tolerated.
 The Student Handbook contains the official list of rights, responsibilities and policies (including all academic policies).
 Notices of important laws and legal rights are also located in the online student handbook.
 Questions regarding these rights, responsibilities and policies should be directed to the Office of the Dean of Student Affairs.

-Bentley University does not discriminate in admission or access to, or treatment or employment in, any of its educational programs or activities, including scholarships, loans and athletics, on the basis of race, color, sex, marital or parental status, age, national or ethnic origin, religion, handicap or disability.
-The college complies with Title VI of the Civil Rights Act, Title IX of the Education Amendments, Section 504 of the Rehabilitation Act and Revenue Procedure 75-50 prohibiting such discrimination.
-Anyone believing that he or she has experienced adverse treatment may register a complaint with the special assistant to the president, Room 308, Rauch Administration Building, Bentley University, 175 Forest Street, Waltham, Massachusetts 02452-4705.
+Bentley University does not discriminate in admission or access to or treatment or employment in any of its educational programs or activities, including scholarships, loans and athletics, on the basis of race, color, religion, sex, sexual orientation, gender identity and/or expression, marital status, age, national origin, citizenship status, disability, genetic information, military or veteran status.
+Bentley University maintains and supports affirmative action plans for its workplace in compliance with federal law.
+Equal opportunity extends to all aspects of the employment relationship, including hiring, promotions, training, working conditions, compensation and benefits.
+Bentley University’s policies and practices reflect the university’s commitment to nondiscrimination in all areas of employment.
+The university complies with Title VI of the Civil Rights Act, Title IX of the Education Amendments, Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, and Revenue Procedure 75-50 prohibiting such discrimination.
+Anyone believing that he or she has experienced adverse treatment may register a complaint with Ann Dexter, Associate Vice President and Equal Opportunity Officer, at 781.891.2640 or to the Title IX coordinator, Erin Kelley at 781.891.2161.

 Rights Regarding Educational Records